-If you have a radioactive implant in your body, areas close to the implant get a high dose of radiation.
+If you have a radioactive implant in your body, it is placed as close to the tumour as possible.
+The areas close to the implant get a high dose of radiation.
 But further away from the implant, the levels of radiation are low.
-The implant is put close to the tumour, or into the area where a tumour has been removed, so it gets a high dose of radiation.
 The rest of the body gets a much lower dose and it is normally not enough to harm you.

 If you have a radioactive liquid, such as iodine, your urine, sweat or poo (faeces) give out a low amount of radiation for a few days.
 The radiation levels gradually fall as the radioactivity breaks down.

-- You will probably be nursed in a special side room, away from the main ward for 1 or 2 days – you might be able to keep the door open if you like
+- You might be nursed in a special side room, away from the main ward for 1 or 2 days

-- Staff and visitors will be told to stay a little way away from your bed – the further away they are, the less exposure they have to the radiation
+- Staff and visitors need to stay a little way away from your bed – the further away they are, the less exposure they have to the radiation

-- The nurses may use an instrument called a scintillation counter to monitor radiation levels in anything taken out of the room, such as bed linen (the faster the counter clicks, the more radiation there is)
+- The nurses might use an instrument called a scintillation counter to monitor radiation levels in anything taken out of the room, such as bed linen

-- You will only be allowed to have a limited number of visitors
+- You are only allowed to have a limited number of visitors

-- Visitors will be asked to stay only a short time and may need to sit some distance away from you or talk to you from the doorway
+- Visitors are asked to stay a short time and may need to sit some distance away from you or talk to you from the doorway

 - Children under 16 and pregnant women are not allowed to visit

-- You will be able to bring books, magazines, some electronic devices, etc into the room
+- You can take books, magazines, and some electronic devices into the room

-- If you had a radioactive drink, your urine may be slightly radioactive for a few days – you may be asked to use the toilet sitting down and to wear gloves when you wipe yourself
+- If you had a radioactive drink, your urine might be slightly radioactive for a few days – you may need to use the toilet sitting down and wear gloves when you wipe yourself

-- After a radioactive drink, for a few days you may be asked to flush the toilet twice each time you use it.
+- For a few days after a radioactive drink you may need to flush the toilet twice, each time you use it

 The further away visitors and staff stand from you or your bed, the less radiation they are exposed to.
 This is because the levels of radiation fall very quickly as you move away from the radioactive source.

-If you would like explanations, the staff on the ward will be happy to talk to you.
-It often helps to bring your fears and worries into the open by talking to the staff or your family and friends.
+If you would like explanations, the staff on the ward are happy to talk to you.
+It often helps to bring your fears and worries into the open by talking to the staff, or your family and friends.

-Some people worry that they will stay radioactive once the treatment has finished.
+Some people worry that they stay radioactive once the treatment is over.
 They think they might be a danger to their family and friends.
 But if you have had a temporary radioactive implant, all the radiation disappears as soon as the implant is removed.
 You are then not a risk to anyone around you.

-If you have a permanent implant (with radioactive seeds) you may give off a low level of radioactivity for a few days after the seeds are put in.
-Your doctor or nurse will tell you about this.
-They will advise you on how to restrict your activity until the radiation cannot be detected outside the body.
-You may be asked to stay in hospital for a few days, or avoid close contact with pregnant women or children, or asked to avoid public transport.
+If you have a permanent implant (with radioactive seeds) you might give off a low level of radioactivity for a few days after the seeds are put in.
+Your doctor or nurse tell you about this.
+They advise you on how to restrict your activity, until the radiation cant be detected outside the body.

 If you have had a liquid radiotherapy treatment it usually takes a few days for the radioactivity to fade away.
-The hospital staff will make sure that the radioactivity is at a safe level for your friends and family before you go home.
-After you leave hospital you may be given some safety steps to follow for a while when you get home, for instance if you will be in contact with children or pregnant women.
-The staff will explain these to you, but if you are worried or don't understand, do ask them to explain again.
+The hospital staff make sure that the radioactivity is at a safe level for your friends and family before you go home.
+After you leave hospital you might be given some safety steps to follow for a while, for instance if you are in contact with children or pregnant women.
+The staff will explain these to you but if you are worried or don't understand, you can ask them to explain again.

 Being looked after in a single room can feel lonely.
 Some people find it frightening.
 It can help to talk to your nurses about your worries.
 They can reassure you.

-For radiotherapy using radioactive liquids you will not be able to take many personal items into the treatment room.
-This is because the items may become contaminated with radioactivity from your sweat.
+For treatment using radioactive liquids you can't take many personal items into the treatment room.
+This is because the items could become contaminated with radioactivity from your sweat.
 Wards, nuclear medicine departments and radiotherapy departments have limited storage space for contaminated articles.
-So, personal effects are restricted to limit the number of items that need to be stored until the radioactivity has fallen to a safe level.
+So, the staff will ask you not to take many items that they would need to store until the radioactivity has fallen to a safe level.